guilhemmarchand/nmon-for-splunk/docs/about.rst

 * Last version compatible with Splunk 6.1.x, with release 1.4.902 (not Splunk certified): https://github.com/guilhemmarchand/nmon-for-splunk/blob/last_release_splunk_61x

-**Compatibility matrix for TA-nmon and PA-nmon technical add-ons:**
+**Compatibility matrix for TA-nmon addon:**

 Consult the TA-nmon documentation: http://ta-nmon.readthedocs.io

 * Both add-ons are compatible with any Splunk version 6.x (full instance of Universal Forwarder)

-The TA-nmon add-on available in the resources directory of the core application is designed to be installed on Universal Forwarders end clients or Heavy Forwarders, it is only compatible with Splunk 6.x (Splunk 5.x and prior will not be able to extract fields definition from generated data, leading to the application being unable to analyse performance data)
+The TA-nmon add-on is available in the resources directory of the core application.

-The PA-nmon add-on available in the resources directory of the core application is designed to be installed on indexers (clusters or standalone), it is compatible with Splunk 6.x (Splunk 5.x shall not be used as the App intensively uses data model acceleration which is not available in Splunk 5.x and prior)
+It is designed to be deployed on full Splunk instances or Universal Forwarders, **it is only compatible with Splunk 6.x.**

-The PA-nmon_light add-on is an alternative version of the PA-nmon that is designed to be installed on indexers (clusters or standalone) that **must not** monitor performances (such as Splunk cloud indexers), this package only contains parsing configuration.
-It excludes any kind of binaries, inputs or scripts.
+The PA-nmon_light add-on is a minimal addon designed to be installed on indexers (clusters or standalone), this package contains the default "nmon" index definition and parsing configuration.
+It excludes any kind of binaries, inputs or scripts, and does not collect nmon data.

 ---------------------
 Index time operations
 ---------------------

-The application operates index time operation, the PA-nmon add-on must be installed in indexers in order for the application to operate normally.
+The application operates index time operation, the PA-nmon_light add-on must be installed in indexers in order for the application to operate normally.

 If there are any Heavy forwarders acting as intermediate forwarders between indexers and Universal Forwarders, the TA-nmon add-on must deployed on the intermediate forwarders to achieve successfully index time extractions.